-Higher-fibre carbohydrates, such as wholegrain cereals and wholemeal bread, tend to have a lower glycaemic index than more refined starches.
-This can mean they are a healthier option for this reason as well as for the fibre they contain.
+Higher-fibre carbohydrates, such as wholegrain cereals and wholemeal bread, tend to have a lower glycaemic index than more refined starches such as white bread, snack foods and sugary drinks.
+This means they are a healthier option for this reason as well as for the fibre they contain.

 Eat plenty of fruit and vegetables

 New research suggests that eating at least seven portions of fruit and vegetables daily reduces the risks of many illnesses, such as stroke, heart disease and some cancers.
 Ideally there should be more vegetables than fruit in your diet.
 In addition to these benefits, fruit and vegetables:

 - Contain lots of fibre which helps to keep your bowels healthy.
 Problems such as constipation and diverticular disease are less likely to develop.

 - Contain plenty of vitamins and minerals, which are needed to keep you healthy.

 - Are naturally low in fat.